jecinacDarko/chart-topper/readme.md

 **Description:**

-Chart Topper is a user-friendly web application that allows you to discover the top songs from any date.
+Chart Topper is a mobile first user-friendly web application that allows you to discover the top songs from any date.
 Simply input a date, select a year if desired, and click "Get Chart Topper" to instantly access the number-one song for that day.
 Explore the song's title, artist, and artwork effortlessly.

 **How to Start:**